 Brooke Goldstein

 Brooke Goldstein is a sophomore student from Rockland County, New York.
 She is pursuing a double major in Dance Performance and Choreography and Sociology.
-Brooke has performed in Dancing in the Landscape (2022), Black History Month Dance Concert (2023), and Spring Dance Concert (2023).
-She has also understudied for the 2022 Fall Dance Concert.
 This summer, Brooke completed a choreography intensive with Hubbard Street Dance Chicago.
-She is so excited to share all of the work the cast, choreographers, and crew have done over the past few months in this year's Fall Dance Concert.
+During her dance career at Elon, Brooke has performed in Dancing in the Landscape (2022), Black History Month Dance Concert (2023, 2024), and Spring Dance Concert (2023 and 2024).
+She has also understudied for the 2022 Fall Dance Concert and performed in the 2023 Fall Dance Concert.
+Brooke has also had experience in student choreography pieces, such as Semicolon, directed by Pheriby Bryan under the Rhoades Scholarship.

 Lindsey Goldstein